Faizankhan97/react-practices/README.md

 Why is React is fast?
 react is efficient in DOM manipulation because it have virtual dom

+Conditional Rendering is rendering on the bases of condition is know as conditional rendering

+Whenever state variables update, react triggers a reconciliation cycle (re-renders the component)

+# 2 Types of Routing in the web apps

+- Client Side Routing: When the hole page is not render in known as client side routing.
+- Server Side Routing: When the hole page will render in known as server side routing.

 # Parcel

 - Dev Build